Regions Bank to refund $141M for illegal overdraft fees

-NEW YORK (AP) — Regions Bank for a second time this decade was found charging illegal overdraft fees, the government said Wednesday, in a settlement that will require the bank to repay $141 million to customers and pay an additional $50 million in fees.
+NEW YORK (AP) — Regions Bank for a second time in a decade was found charging illegal overdraft fees, the government said Wednesday, in a settlement that will require the bank to repay $141 million to customers and pay an additional $50 million in fees.

 In an investigation, the Consumer Financial Protection Bureau found that between 2018 and 2021, Regions was charging overdraft fees on some ATM withdrawals as well as some debit card purchases, even after the Alabama-based bank told the customers they had enough funds in their account to cover the transactions.

 Further the CFPB found that Regions’ executives knew the error in their systems was occurring, but held off making adjustments to their practices until the bank could find ways to replace the revenues lost from the fees.
+The CFPB said overdraft and non-sufficient funds fees — otherwise known as a bounced check fee — were roughly 18% of the bank’s non-interest income in 2019.

 “Regions Bank raked in tens of millions of dollars in surprise overdraft fees every year, even after its own staff warned that the bank’s practices were illegal,” Rohit Chopra, director of the agency, said in a statement.
 “Too often, large financial firms make a calculation that continuing to break the law is more profitable than following it.
 We have more work to do to change this mentality.”